Catsoft-Studios/simple-gesture-documentation/DOCUMENTATION.md

 }
 ```

+**IMPORTANT NOTE!** Don't add the **Simple Gesture** script to any component.
+This plugin is smart enough to know if other scene scripts are using it.
+If so, an instance of the plugin's base class is created automatically.

 ## Methods Overview

 **Simple Gesture** has many methods to detect a wide variety of gestures.
 But there's a common naming convention between all of them.